shelleylwang/DeepDiveR/README.md

 # DeepDiveR
 DeepDiveR is an R package to prepare input for running DeepDive in Python.
+The accompanying preprint is available on bioRxiv [here](https://doi.org/10.1101/2024.09.03.610960).

 **Note:** The DeepDiveR package is under active developement.
 The version used in our [application note](https://doi.org/10.1101/2024.09.03.610960) is available on this [branch](https://github.com/DeepDive-project/DeepDiveR/tree/application_note).